Seth Ablade

-Seth Ablade (born 30 April 1983 in Teshie) is a Ghanaian retired footballer and a football manager.
+Seth Ablade (born 30 April 1983) is a Ghanaian football manager and former player.

+Playing career

 Ablade played in the premier divisions of Poland, Albania and Finland.
 He featured for Ghana in the 1999 Under-17 World Cup in New Zealand, winning a bronze medal.

+Coaching career

 After his player career Ablade has worked as a manager for the Finnish sides OPS and FC Jazz.

+Personal life

 He is the father of the footballer Terry Ablade.